 Rio 2016 Olympiad: 2013-2016

-Richard has raced in the lightweight men's four with Peter Chambers, Mark Aldred and Chris Bartley thoughout the 2014 Season.
-At the 2014 European Rowing Championships in Belgrade they won a hard fought silver medal, and followed this with bronze medals at the second World Cup in Aiguebelette and most recently at the final World Cup in Lucerne.
+Richard raced in the lightweight men's four with Peter Chambers, Mark Aldred and Chris Bartley thoughout the 2014 Season.
+At the 2014 European Rowing Championships in Belgrade they won a hard fought silver medal, and followed this with bronze medals at the second and third World Cups in Aiguebelette and Lucerne.
 In Amsterdam at the World Rowing Championships the crew won a strong bronze medal.
 Having led out the Final with Denmark and New Zealand, the crews were 'nip and tuck' until 1500m, when Denmark surged to win and New Zealand were just able to pip GB for the silver.

 In 2013 Richard made the change from sweep rowing to sculling competitively with great results.
 Throughout the 2013 World Cup series, Richard raced in the lightweight men's double scull.
 In Sydney he raced with Adam Freeman-Pask where he won gold.
 For the 2nd and 3rd regattas, Richard raced with his brother, Peter Chambers, taking silver at Eton Dorney and bronze in Lucerne.
 At the 2013 World Rowing Championships in Chungju, Richard and Peter Chambers won a bronze medal in the lightweight double.

 London 2012 Olympiad: 2009-2012